 The Directors of Marlborough Gallery are pleased to announce an exhibition of rare works in Sèvres porcelain by the contemporary Chinese master painter, Chu Teh-Chun.
-The exhibition will consist of twenty-six vases that the artist created over a two-year period and which were exhibited at the prestigious Guimet Museum of Asian Art in Paris in the summer of 2009.
+The exhibition will consist of twenty-seven vases that the artist created at the Manufacture de Sèvres over a two-year period and which were exhibited at the prestigious Guimet Museum of Asian Art in Paris in the summer of 2009.
 It was the first time that this museum exhibited work by a contemporary artist, and the show at Marlborough will be the first time these exquisite works will be seen in New York.

 The Directors of Marlborough Gallery are pleased to announce an exhibition of new works by Red Grooms.
 This exhibition, entitled Torn from the Pages II, will open on March 19 with a reception from 6:00-8:00 PM and will continue through April 19, 2014.
 This will be artist's second Torn from the Pages exhibition with Marlborough Gallery, a continuation of the first exhibition which took place from October to December of 2012.
 Red Grooms came to international attention through his early Happenings, like Burning Building (1959), and his famed three-dimensional constructions, such as Ruckus Manhattan, which was exhibited at Marlborough Gallery in 1976.
 He has worked in a variety of media, including film and theatrical performances.
 This exhibition comprises 19 small mixed-media constructions that explore and delve into the creative realms of other artists including Joseph Cornell, Jean-Michel Basquiat, Yayoi Kusama, Paul Klee, Edward Munch and Francis Picabia.